© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Eresby Hall: the remains of a post-medieval house and gardens overlying a medieval manor house is a scheduled monument protected by Historic England under reference 1020032.
 View the official record →

-Eresby Hall is a scheduled ancient monument in Lincolnshire comprising the overlaid remains of a medieval manor house and its post-medieval successor.
+Eresby Hall is a scheduled monument in Lincolnshire comprising the remains of a medieval manor house overlain by post-medieval domestic structures and associated garden features.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020032.

 Eresby Hall: the remains of a post-medieval house and gardens overlying a medieval manor house is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1020032.